 Repair Boot Disk in Mac OS X with Disk Utility & Recovery HD

-Once booted into Recovery mode you’ll find the limitations on Disk Utility’s repair function has been removed, here’s how to do that.
+The trick is to boot the Mac into Recovery Mode first, and run the Repair function from there.
+Once booted into Recovery mode you’ll find the limitations on Disk Utility’s repair function has been removed, and you can go about repairing the boot disk as intended.
+We’ll cover exactly how to do this, step by step.

-Repairing a Mac Boot Disk with Disk Utility & OS X
+How to Repair a Mac Boot Disk with Disk Utility in Mac OS X

 - Reboot the Mac and hold down Command+R to boot into Recovery, or hold down OPTION